Planning Multiple Epidemic Interventions with Reinforcement Learning: Empirical Evaluation

 \paragraph{Baselines.} Table \ref{tab:baselines} describes plausible handmade baseline polices in terms of their intervention parameter settings.
 The \textit{Agressive} policy mimics plans where officials react early (first 120 days) and aggressively with school and workplace closures in the hopes of quickly curbing an epidemic and then relaxing these interventions.
 The \textit{Lax} policy mimics plans that favor less costly interventions such as mask-wearing mandates and a relaxed schedule of vaccinations~\cite{policiesworld}.
 The \textit{Random} policy is one that chooses each control parameter value uniformly at random from its range.

 \paragraph{RL Implementations.} We use Stable-Baselines3's implementations of SAC~\cite{JMLR} and a well-known PPO implementation~\cite{shengyi2022the37implementation}.

 \paragraph{Reward \& State Normalization.} As \citet{normalized} suggest, reward and state normalization are essential to achieve learning stability and convergence, especially when rewards or states can fluctuate by orders of magnitude across experiences.
-Thus, we normalize as follows: If $x$ is the current value for reward or for a state variable, then the normalized $\Tilde{x}$ is the z-score, viz. $\frac{x - \mu}{\sigma}$ where $\mu, \sigma$ are the running mean and standard deviation of $x$.
+Thus, we normalize as follows: